xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 For more information about Cisco Silicon One P100, refer to [Cisco Silicon One P100-Info](https://www.cisco.com/c/en/us/solutions/collateral/silicon-one/silicon-one-p100-processor-ds.html).

-<b>Port/IFG/Slice assignment to P100 based Cisco 8711-32FH-M Router</b>
+<b>Port/IFG (Interface Group)/Slice assignment to P100 based Cisco 8711-32FH-M Router</b>

-There is the output of Port-IFG(Interface Group)-Slice mapping information.
+The following is an overview of the Port-IFG-Slice mapping.

 ![Screenshot 2024-12-22 at 6.08.51 PM.png]({{site.baseurl}}/images/Screenshot 2024-12-22 at 6.08.51 PM.png){: .align-center}
 Figure 16.
 Port-IFG-Slice mapping of Cisco 8711-32FH-M